awsdocs/aws-iot-docs/developerguide/iot-connect-devices.md

 **Important**
 This SDK is intended for use by experienced embedded\-software developers\.

 The AWS IoT Device SDK for Embedded C \(C\-SDK\) is a collection of C source files under the MIT open source license that can be used in embedded applications to securely connect IoT devices to AWS IoT Core\.
-It includes an MQTT, JSON Parser, and AWS IoT Device Shadow library\.
+It includes MQTT, JSON Parser, and AWS IoT Device Shadow libraries and others\.
 It is distributed in source form and intended to be built into customer firmware along with application code, other libraries and, optionally, an RTOS \(Real Time Operating System\)\.

-For Fleet Provisioning, use the `v4_beta_deprecated` version of the AWS IoT Device SDK for Embedded C at [ https://github\.com/aws/aws\-iot\-device\-sdk\-embedded\-C/tree/v4\_beta\_deprecated](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v4_beta_deprecated)\.

 The AWS IoT Device SDK for Embedded C is generally targeted at resource constrained devices that require an optimized C language runtime\.
 You can use the SDK on any operating system and host it on any processor type \(for example, MCUs and MPUs\)\.
 If your device has sufficient memory and processing resources available, we recommend that you use one of the other AWS IoT Device and Mobile SDKs, such as the AWS IoT Device SDK for C\+\+, Java, JavaScript, or Python\.